 The Origins Of The Dragon Boat Festival

-The Tuen Ng Festival’s tragic roots trace back to the suicide of Chinese scholar Qu Yuan as a protest to the government 2,000 years ago by drowning himself.
-The locals tried to save him by furiously paddling down the river and by tossing zongzi (sticky rice dumplings) to the water as an offering while beating drums loudly to ward off evil spirits.
-Qu Yuan wasn’t saved.
+Also known as the Tuen Ng Festival, the Dragon Boat Festival has tragic roots which trace back to the suicide of Chinese scholar Qu Yuan, who drowned himself in protest of the imperial government 2,000 years ago.
+The locals tried to save him by furiously paddling down the river and tossing zongzi (sticky rice dumplings) into the water to stop fish from eating his body while beating drums loudly to ward off evil spirits.

-Despite the sad ending, the Chinese commemorate his death through the Dragon Boat Festival, which has now become a modern international sport with a worldwide audience and is definitely a fun day out for the family.
+Despite this sad ending, the Chinese commemorate his death through the Tuen Ng or Dragon Boat Festival, which has now become a modern international sport with a worldwide audience and is definitely a fun day out for the family.

-Where To Watch The Dragon Boat Festival Races in 2022
+Where To Watch The Hong Kong Dragon Boat Festival Races 2025

-Get psyched as the drumbeat sounds begin and witness this sleepy seaside village on the south host one of the world’s most spectacular dragon racing events.
-Make a day of it by heading there early in the morning, and go for breakfast at any of the many bustling waterfront cafès.
+Get psyched as the drumbeat sounds begin and this sleepy seaside village on the south gears up to host one of the world’s most spectacular dragon racing events.
+Make a day of it by heading there early in the morning, and go for breakfast at any of the many bustling waterfront cafes.

 Where: Stanley Main Beach